 There are some exceptions, though, and they usually lie in home-based business opportunities, such as network marketing.
 Due to the flexibility and relatively low overhead of running a business through Amway, Avon, or Juice Plus, many of the entrepreneurs involved find themselves maintaining their business registration even in years when they are not earning any money; sometimes, even, after several years of never having made any.

 All of this begs the question: when is it time to quit?

 Business is Business, Even if it’s Amway

 As noted before, most businesses cannot expect to turn a profit early on.
 The same would go for those trying to build a network.
 After all, registering for a business of this kind ranges in costs from $10-$200.
 Then there are meetings.
-For those holding refreshments can be included as tax write offs since they are part of the cost of doing business, but it should be noted that they are also taking away from one’s bottom line.
+For those holding meetings in their own homes, refreshments can be included as tax write offs since they are part of the cost of doing business, but it should be noted that they are also taking away from one’s bottom line.

 Additionally, those who pursue networking seriously will be purchasing educational materials, such as books, CDs, and seminar tickets as well as inventory to sell to clients or hand out as samples to attract them.

 After two years, one must evaluate whether any difference has been made from the first.
 Has a profit been made?
 If not, was there any difference in the losses that would persuade an independent adviser to encourage another year of staying in business?

 Just as one would have to consider keeping a bar, restaurant, stationery store, or smoothie shoppe open, a smart business person will keep his business accountable to its purpose, which is to make money.

 Just as there are reasons to stop being in business, there are reasons to stay in business.
 The most obvious is when one turns a profit.
 Consistent profits, even if they are not always growing, make a business worthwhile, allowing for the joys of increased means through enlarged cash flow.